PatrickJS/awesome-angular/README.md

 * [ngx-semantic](https://github.com/ngx-semantic/ngx-semantic) - A new take on an Angular implementation for Semantic UI.
 * [ngx-float-ui](https://github.com/tonysamperi/ngx-float-ui) - Angular wrapper for the [Floating UI](https://floating-ui.com/) library.
 * [orchestrator](https://github.com/orchestratora/orchestrator) - Extensible orchestrator for UI and forms for Angular.
+* [winonang](https://github.com/winona-ui/winonang) - Part of the Winona UI suite, aimed at providing seamless UI components for Angular developers.
+Our goal is to ensure that these components work flawlessly on Windows, but they are designed to be cross-platform compatible as well.

 ##### Material Based